ccesarfp/LearnTogether-Planner/README.md

 ## What Is It?

-LearnTogether Planner is a monitoring system for planning routines and study days.
+LearnTogether Planner is a tracking system for planning routines and study days.